 Water, the Blue Gold: 7 Simple Habits to Save Without Sacrificing Comfort

-In Europe, each household still uses around 140 liters of water per person per day.
-Yet most of it can be saved without giving up comfort.
+In Europe, each household still uses around 140 litres of water per person per day.
+France's Plan Eau (2023) targets a 10% reduction in withdrawals by 2030 — and after the 2022 and 2023 droughts that put 90+ communes under water restrictions, individual habits are doing more of that lifting than people realise.
+Most of these savings come without giving up comfort.
 Here are seven practical, easy-to-adopt habits to cut your bill and protect this vital resource.

 1. Fix leaks quickly